MODAL-UNINA/A-Digital-Twin-Framework-for-Urban-Parking-Management-and-Mobility-Forecasting/README.md

 All the code can be executed through Docker with nvidia-container-toolkit set up.
 All has been tested with Ubuntu 22.04 LTS.

 ### 1. Build of the Docker Image
-Create a file .env at the top folder of the project including the following:
+Create a file named `.env` at the main folder with the following content:

 ```
 PORT=8080
 ```

-Then run the following in a terminal at the top folder of the project:
+Then run the following in a terminal at the same folder:

 ```sh
 docker compose build